-When dynamic collision monitoring (DCM) is active, the TNC might move the tool only until it detects a collision and, from there, complete the NC program without an error message.
-This can result in movements different from those programmed!
+When dynamic collision monitoring (DCM) is active, the TNC might move the tool only until it detects a collision and, from there, complete the NC program without any error message.
+This can result in tool paths different from those programmed!